Select Your Trip & Inquire for Availability

 Disclosure and disclaimer of liability – the fine print: Though we take every reasonable precaution, the territory in which we operate is remote and rugged wilderness.
 Although they are rarely encountered, we share the habitat of wolves, bear, cougar and other wild creatures.
 Weather conditions can be extreme and are not always reliably predicted.
-Therefore, for safety or any other reason, Coast Mountain Expeditions Ltd. reserves the right to, without penalty, withdraw or alter any itinerary or service.
-All arrangements made on behalf of Coast Mountain Expeditions Ltd. are on the condition that we will not be held responsible for any reason whatsoever, including negligence, for injury, illness, death or accident to participant or clients, or damage to or loss of personal property, or for time or expense incurred, or for any irregularity which may be occasioned through acts of any persons and/or company connected with or otherwise engaged in carrying out the services described and in connection herewith.
-On advancement of deposit to Coast Mountain Expeditions Ltd., the participant agrees to the terms and conditions above and agrees be a cooperative part of the trip group and follow direction from the trip leaders.
+Therefore, for safety or any other reason, Coast Mountain Expeditions Ltd. reserves the right to, without penalty, withdraw or alter any itinerary or service. deposit to Coast Mountain Expeditions Ltd. Upon booking, the participant agrees to the terms and conditions above and agrees be a cooperative part of the trip group and follow direction from the trip leaders.

 In case of emergency: Be sure your personal insurance is adequate to cover expenses caused by accidents in remote locations.
 We are trained in wilderness first aid and have emergency supplies and equipment; however, Coast Mountain Expeditions Ltd. assumes no liability regarding provision of medical care, and in the event of an unscheduled evacuation, we may expect costs to be paid by the participant.
 Everyone will sign a liability waiver (see above) prior to participating in kayaking and adventure activities.

 We rely on high quality, well-maintained equipment.
 We use single and double fibreglass sea kayaks and have many popular kayak designs to accommodate individual preference and assure comfortable paddling.